jpedrocf/MachineLearningMVP/README.md

 # Results Evaluation

-Based on the results obtained from the Voting Classifier model, we can conclude that the model performs well in classifying players into different tiers.
-The Test Accuracy achieved was 0.833, indicating that the model correctly predicted the tier for approximately 83% of the players in the test set.
+Based on the results obtained from the Voting Classifier model, we can conclude that model performs exceptionally well in classifying players into different tiers.
+The Test Accuracy achieved was 0.917, indicating that the model correctly predicted the tier for approximately 92% of the players in the test set.

-The Classification Report shows strong performance, particularly for the Mid Tier class, where the model achieved a precision of 0.94, a recall of 0.79, and an F1-score of 0.86, demonstrating a good balance between precision and recall.
-The Low Tier class also performed well, with a high recall of 0.95, meaning the model was highly sensitive in identifying low-tier players, though the precision was lower at 0.76.
-For the Top Tier class, the model's performance was less optimal, with a precision of 0.33 and recall of 0.50, suggesting that it had difficulty in accurately classifying top-tier players, probably because of the small sample in the dataset.
+The Classification Report demonstrates strong performance across all tiers.
+For the Low Tier, the model achieved an F1-score of 0.89, with perfect recall (1.00) and slightly lower precision (0.80), showing it is highly sensitive in identifying Low Tier players while occasionally misclassifying others as low tier.
+The Mid Tier performed the best overall, with an F1-score of 0.93, precision of 1.00, and recall of 0.87, highlighting a great balance between precision and recall.
+For the Top Tier, the model achieved a perfect F1-score of 1.00, with both precision and recall at 1.00, indicating that it flawlessly identified Top Tier players.
+However, this result might be influenced by the small sample size for this class (only 2 players).

-Looking at the Confusion Matrix, we see that there is some misclassification, particularly for the Top Tier players, where only 1 player was correctly identified, while 1 was misclassified as a mid-tier player.
-However, overall, the model's performance across all classes is promising.
+The Confusion Matrix confirms this performance.
+All Low Tier players were correctly classified, most Mid Tier players were correctly identified with only 5 misclassified as Low Tier, and both Top Tier players were correctly classified, highlighting the model's ability to recognize this group in the test set.

-In conclusion, while the Voting Classifier model shows strong overall performance, with good accuracy and balanced F1-scores for the low and mid tiers, further improvements can be made in identifying Top Tier players, inputing some new data containing Top Tier players.
+In conclusion, the Voting Classifier model demonstrates excellent performance overall, achieving high F1-scores and balanced metrics across all tiers.
+Further evaluation on a larger dataset, especially for Top Tier players, would help validate these results.

 ---